AnamulHaqueN/DataBase_With_SQL/README.md

 SQL, however:

-is a high-level declarative language
+- is a high-level **declarative language**

-runs inside a database engine written in C/C++
+- runs inside a database engine written in **C/C++**

-cannot control memory, CPU, threads, pointers, or hardware
+- cannot control memory, CPU, threads, pointers, or hardware

-cannot outperform the language it is implemented in
+- cannot outperform the language it is implemented in

 So raw computing speed:
-🏆 C/C++ >>> SQL
+🏆 **C/C++ >>> SQL**

 ## Then why does SQL feel fast?

 > Because the database engine (written in C/C++) does the heavy lifting.

-SQL itself is NOT fast.
+SQL itself is **NOT** fast.
 The database engine is fast.

-SQL is fast for data queries, not for computation
+SQL is fast for **data queries**, not for computation.

 SQL is extremely fast at:

-✔ searching
+- ✅ Searching
-✔ filtering
+- ✅ Filtering
-✔ joining tables
+- ✅ Joining tables
-✔ sorting
+- ✅ Sorting
-✔ indexing
+- ✅ Indexing

 But C/C++ is faster at:

-✔ loops
+- ⚡ Loops
-✔ math / computation
+- ⚡ Math / computation
-✔ memory operations
+- ⚡ Memory operations
-✔ algorithms
+- ⚡ Algorithms
-✔ real-time systems
+- ⚡ Real-time systems

 ## Why Indexing Important in DBMS ?